mutable-org/mutable/doc/setup-depot_tools.md

 # setfacl -m g:depot_tools:rwX /opt/depot_tools/
 ```
 Then sign your user in to the new group with `newgrp depot_tools` or login to a new session.
 Add every further user with permission to use the depot-tools to group `depot_tools`.

-You must additionally install the AUR package `google-cloud-sdk`.